 Some tumours are made up almost entirely of spindle cells.
 These tumours can be either benign (non-cancerous) or malignant (cancerous).
 The type of tumour depends on the location in the body and the way the cells look when examined under the microscope.

 Most cancers made up of spindle cells are called sarcomas.
 Another type of cancer called a carcinoma can also be made up of these cells and in this case the pathologist may describe the cells as sarcomatoid.

-Your pathology report may describe a non-cancerous (benign) tumour that is made up almost entirely of spindle cells simply as a spindle cell tumour.
-This is usually an initial diagnosis that will be changed once more information is available.
+Your pathology report may describe a tumour that is made up almost entirely of spindle cells simply as a spindle cell neoplasm or tumour.
+This is usually a descriptive or preliminary diagnosis that will be changed once more information is available.
 Pathologists often use additional tests such as immunohistochemistry to help them reach a more complete and final diagnosis.

-Similarly, a cancerous (malignant) tumour may be called a malignant spindle cell neoplasm until a more complete diagnosis can be reached with the help of additional tests or additional tissue to examine.
+A cancerous tumour may be called a malignant spindle cell neoplasm until a more complete diagnosis can be reached with the help of additional tests or additional tissue to examine.